 Bioethics, health care ethics, public health ethics, feminist ethical and political theory

 Professor Eckenwiler has published widely on research ethics, especially on issues concerning vulnerable populations and the process of ethical review.
-She has also written on: the ethical implications of initiatives in biodefense and emergency preparedness, the ethics of the international recruitment of health workers, access to health care for undocumented care workers, and access to AIDS care for the homeless.
-Her first book, The Ethics of Bioethics: Mapping the Moral Landscape (co edited with Felicia Cohn and published by Johns Hopkins University Press in 2007) is now a staple in the field, widely used by scholars and graduate students.
+She is the author of Long Term Care, Globalization, and Justice (Johns Hopkins University Press, 2012) and has also written on: the ethical implications of initiatives in biodefense and emergency preparedness, the ethics of the international recruitment of health workers, access to health care for undocumented care workers, and access to AIDS care for the homeless.
+Her first book, The Ethics of Bioethics: Mapping the Moral Landscape (co-edited with Felicia Cohn and published by Johns Hopkins University Press in 2007) is now a staple in the field, widely used by scholars and graduate students.

 Professor Eckenwiler earned her B.A. from the University of Wisconsin-Madison and her Ph.D. in philosophy with a concentration in bioethics from the University of Tennessee-Knoxville.
 Prior to joining the faculty at George Mason University she was Associate Professor of Philosophy and Co Director of the Institute for Ethics and Public Affairs at Old Dominion University.
 From 2002-2003, she served as Director for the Consortium to Examine Clinical Research Ethics at the Center for the Study of Medical Ethics and Humanities at Duke University.
 In 2006 she was a Visiting Fellow at the Center for American Progress in Washington, D.C.
 The Universite de Montreal’s Centre de Recherche en Ethique hosted her in the summer of 2008 as a Visiting Senior Fellow.
 Professor Eckenwiler is an active member of the American Philosophical Association, the American Society for Bioethics and Humanities, the American Public Health Association, the International Association of Bioethics, and the International Network for Feminist Approaches to Bioethics (FAB).
 She serves on the advisory board for FAB as well as on the editorial board of the International Journal of Feminist Approaches to Bioethics.
 She is also the US Representative for FAB and the Coordinator of Country Representatives.